 Cayucos Long-Term trends

 Surfgrass cover at Cayucos was consistently high over time, with only slight dips during the 1997/98 El Niño event, and again in 2001 and 2013.
-The lack of a seasonal pattern in surfgrass cover at Cayucos is likely due to the unique location of the transects at this site.
-Unlike other sites, where surfgrass transects were established in areas that drain during low tide, transects at Cayucos are located in large pools, which reduces the amount of stress experienced by the plants due to air exposure, and perhaps also abrasion.
+The lack of a seasonal pattern in surfgrass cover at Cayucos is likely due to the location of the transects at this site in large pools, which reduces the amount of stress experienced by the plants due to air exposure, and perhaps also abrasion.

-Pisaster numbers have been variable, but were generally increasing between 2000-2007 at Cayucos.
-A gradual decline in numbers began in 2009, and sea star deaths due to wasting syndrome in 2014 furthered this decline.
-Very few small stars (< 50 mm radius) have been counted over time at this site, suggesting that recovery could be slow.
+Pisaster numbers were highly variable at Cayucos, but plummeted in 2014 due to sea star wasting syndrome and had not recovered as of 2024.
+Very few small stars (< 50 mm radius) have been counted over time at this site, suggesting that recruitment is limited and recovery could be slow.

 Photo Plots